2017 6 Hours of The Glen: Entries

 A total of 38 cars took part in the event split across 4 classes.
 10 cars were entered in P, 3 in PC, 8 in GTLM, and 17 in GTD.
 In P, Rebellion Racing missed the event due to logistical issues.
 Olivier Pla joined José Gutiérrez in the PR1/Mathiasen Motorsports entry.
 Ed Brown missed the event due to injury and retired from prototype racing.
 In PC, Starworks Motorsport were absent.
 Buddy Rice and Daniel Burkett returned to the #20 BAR1 Motorsports entry.
 Brian Alder and Derek Jones joined Gustavo Yacamán in the #26 BAR1 Motorsports entry.
-In GTLM, Risi Competizione were forced to miss the event due to budgetary issues following the 24 Hours of Le Mans where the teams Ferrari 488 GTE was several damaged in an accident.
+In GTLM, Risi Competizione were forced to miss the event due to budgetary issues following the 24 Hours of Le Mans, where the team's Ferrari 488 GTE was severely damaged in an accident.
 Gianmaria Bruni made his debut for Porsche joining Laurens Vanthoor in the #912 Porsche GT Team entry.
 In GTD, Alex Job Racing, and Dream Racing Motorsport made their first appearances since the 12 Hours of Sebring.
 Michael Christensen and Michael de Quesada returned to Alegra Motorsports.